wso2/docs-mi/en/docs/develop/creating-artifacts/data-services/creating-data-services.md

-# Creating a Data Service
+# Create a Data Service

 Follow the instructions given below to create a new data service artifact.